EhabY/MazeGame/README.md

 ## `website.configuration`
 * `WebConfig`: contains `addResourceHandlers` which configures the location of static data. (image, css, js... etc)
-* `WebSocketConfig`: configures the secured WebSocket.
+* `WebSocketConfig`: configures the endpoints, message broker, and STOMP to be used over the WebSocket.

 <br/>